ClimenteA/telegram-push-notification-via-api/README.md

 ```

 One way to get the chat_id you can find it [here](https://dev.to/climentea/push-notifications-from-server-with-telegram-bot-api-32b3).

+Update `Caddyfile` with your domains (currently setup is for local tests).
+Then, `docker-compose build --no-cache` to build the containers.
+Finally, `docker-compose up -d --force-recreate` to run in background.

 Checkout `static-site\index.html` from this repo to see an example on how you can send a message from a contact form straight to telegram.